 Research Assistant Professor of German

-Wout Cornelissen studied philosophy at Radboud University Nijmegen and received his doctorate in philosophy from Leiden University.
+Wout Cornelissen holds a Ph.D. in Philosophy from Leiden University and an M.A. in Philosophy from Radboud University, Nijmegen.
 He was a visiting scholar at the Committee on Social Thought of the University of Chicago.
-He taught political philosophy in Leiden and philosophy of law in Amsterdam.
-He was a Hannah Arendt Center Postdoctoral Fellow and a Visiting Assistant Professor of Humanities at Bard College, and a Postdoctoral Researcher at Utrecht University.
-His research interests lie at the intersection of philosophy, politics, and literature.
-His first book project focuses on the relation between thought and action in the writing of Karl Popper, Leo Strauss, and Hannah Arendt.
-At Vanderbilt University, he will work on a critical edition of Arendt’s The Life of the Mind, as part of a Kritische Gesamtausgabe.
-In the fall semester of 2017, he teaches a graduate seminar on Arendt's political thinking in the Department of Political Science.
-In spring semester 2018, he teaches Critical Theory in the Department of Philosophy.
+He taught political philosophy at Leiden University’s Institute for Philosophy and philosophy of law at the Law School of VU University Amsterdam.
+He was a Hannah Arendt Center postdoctoral fellow and a visiting assistant professor of humanities at Bard College, where he taught first-year seminar, and a postdoctoral researcher in philosophy at Utrecht University.
+He specializes in political philosophy and its history and in twentieth-century continental philosophy.
+His first monograph focuses on the relation between thought and action in the writing of Karl Popper, Leo Strauss, and Hannah Arendt.
+At Vanderbilt University, he works on a critical edition of Arendt’s The Life of the Mind, as part of the first critical edition of her complete works, published by Wallstein Verlag.
+In fall 2017, he taught a graduate seminar in the Department of Political Science on Arendt’s later political thinking.
+He currently holds a teaching appointment in the Department of Philosophy.
+He teaches Critical Theory in spring 2018 and Phenomenology in fall 2018.